GeorgeAdamon/monocular-depth-unity/README.md

 Parameterize the visual output in the `Depth Mesher` object.
 Use `Shader` method for best performance, or `Mesh` to get an actual tangible mesh.
 If `Color Texture` is left blank, the mesh will be colorized with the depth data by default.
 ![](img/step2.png)

+## Performance
+**Sustained 60 fps** on GTX 970 & i7 5930K (2015 rig) when using the shader-based displacement.

+## Issues
+The mesh-based displacement doesn't fully utilize the `AsyncGPUReadback` command.
+A command queue needs to be implemented, to process pending commands.